jaydanurwin/gatsby-starter-material-business-markdown/content/blog/how-to-setup-chromebook-for-web-development/index.md

 ## How to Enable Linux for Chrome OS A.K.A.
 Crostini

 1. At the bottom right, select the time.
-2. Select Settings Settings.
+2. Select Settings.
+3. Open the left hand menu.
-3. Under "Linux (Beta)," select Turn On.
+4. Under "Linux (Beta)," select Turn On.
-4. Follow the steps on the screen.
+5. Follow the steps on the screen.
 Setup can take 10 minutes or more.
-5. A terminal window opens.
+6. A terminal window opens.
 You can run Linux commands, install more tools using the APT package manager, and customize your shell.

 [Learn more](https://support.google.com/chromebook/answer/9145439?hl=en) about Linux for Chrome OS